Utah Real Estate License Costs

 As a Utah real estate licensing school, we are often asked how much it costs to get a Utah real estate license.
 We are going to break down all of the costs associated with getting your license here in this blog entry!

-- After the student passes the Utah state exam, they will need to apply for a license and pay to the Utah Division of Real Estate a $152 total non-refundable fee ($100 application fee, $12 recovery fund fee and $40 fingerprint processing fee).
+- After the student passes the Utah state exam, they will need to apply for a license and pay to the Utah Division of Real Estate a $157 total non-refundable fee ($100 application fee, $12 recovery fund fee,$40 fingerprint processing fee and $5 FBI Rapback fee).

 Keep in mind that these are the costs associated with getting your license only.
 Agents should also plan on paying dues to local, state and national associations of Realtors® if they plan on joining these associations.